ciarloj/PALEOSIM/README.md

 ## WP2: Modern-day Climate Assessment

-- Ciarlo`, J.M., et al. (submitted). **Insights into Climate Variability of the Meteorological Records from a Background Monitoring Station: The Giordan Lighthouse, Gozo.** Environmental Research: Climate.
+- Ciarlo`, J.M., et al. (in-preparation). **Insights into Climate Variability of the Meteorological Records from a Background Monitoring Station: The Giordan Lighthouse, Gozo.**

 ## WP3: Paleoclimatic Changes to the Central Mediterranean